abhishekkarayala187/vs_code_practise/README.md

 # vs_code_practise
-this is a exrcise commit for c++ data structures and algorithms
+this is a exercise commit for c++ data structures and algorithms